lalitshankarchowdhury/DengueClimateProject/README.md

 The goals of this project are:

-1. Find the link between dengue cases and meteorological parameters like temperature, humidity, and rainfall
+- Find the link between dengue cases and meteorological parameters like temperature, humidity, and rainfall

-2. Model rainfall and humidity by using Generalized Extreme Value Distribution.
-This will help in finding the link with dengue outbreaks.
+- Model rainfall and humidity by using Generalized Extreme Value Distribution which will help in finding the link with dengue outbreaks